kratenko/lovem/README.md

 # License
 I have not decided, yet.
 I will be aiming for something permissive, so you can use it in commercial products and for your privat education.
 That means the program code and such.
-The journal entries (aka dev blog posts) are the owned by there authors (that would be me), which all implications you get from published texts.
+The journal entries (aka dev blog posts) are owned by their authors (that would be me), with all implications you get for published texts.
 That means, you can quote them.

 # Participate
 Direct participation is difficult, at this stage, as I develop a plan as I